MartinMiles/awesome-sitecore/contributing.md

 ## List maintenance

-In order to stay actual, thos whole list of solutions will be quaterly monitored for relevancy.
+In order to stay in actual state, the whole list will be quaterly monitored for the relevancy.

 Thank you to all the [contributors](https://github.com/martinmiles/awesome-sitecore/graphs/contributors), you are awesome and this list wouldn't be possible without you!